ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 Adapters are interfaces between the test suites and the SUT.
 There are two types of adapter: protocol adapter and SUT control adapter.
-In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementations.
-However, the SUT control adapter should be appropriately configured to connect to a non-Microsoft SUT implementation.
-All test suites in the package contain a protocol adapter, six of them contain a SUT control adapter.
+In most cases, modifications to the protocol adapter will not be required for non-Microsoft SUT implementation.
+However, the SUT control adapter should be appropriately configured to connect to non-Microsoft SUT implementation.
+All test suites in the package contain a protocol adapter, six of which contain a SUT control adapter.

 ### Protocol Adapter